 Retail stores continue to find new ways to engage customers and build better customer relationships, even or especially during COVID-19.
 According to Small Business Trends, there are at least five things customers want from a retail store.
 These include personalized customer service, online/offline integration, the use of mobile technology, loyalty rewards, and store financing.

 What might be surprising to store management is that many of these things, and much more, can be pursued using a simple barcode.
-After all, the barcode has long been used in retail and the possibilities for its use continue to evolve and grow.
+After all, the barcode has long been used in retail, and the possibilities for its use continue to evolve and grow.

-Around now for decades, barcodes are heavily relied upon for inventory and sales procedures.
+Around now, for decades, barcodes are heavily relied upon for inventory and sales procedures.
 And they are being used for much more now.
 For example, nearly 30 million Internet users scanned a QR code on a smartphone in the Spring of 2017.
 The retail industry is one of many that relies on QR and other barcode types.
 In fact, many products that a retail store brings in to sell already have barcodes on them to facilitate processing inventory and sales procedures.
-So, what can a retail store do to further their use?
+So, what can a retail store do to further its use?

 By skipping the process of creating your own barcodes, you can eliminate additional hardware uses, the extra time of printing barcode labels and affixing them, and so on.
 Instead, try to get software that can adapt to using barcodes already provided.